 Divorce and Dissolution

 When a marriage comes to an end, it is often a very difficult and emotional time.
+HCR Law’s experienced divorce lawyers provide specialist legal advice tailored to your situation, whether your separation is straightforward or complex.
 In order to separate formally, there are steps you will need to take to get divorced, and we are here to help guide you through the process.

 Our large Family Law team includes lawyers who’ve supported individuals involved in all types of separations and divorces, so it’s highly likely that one of our team will be the right divorce lawyer for you.
+From acting as your dedicated divorce specialist on high-value or contested cases to supporting you with arrangements for your children where needed, we bring the full weight of our family law expertise to your case.
 Get in touch with us today to find out more.

 No matter your circumstances, our experienced experts will help you move forward and start again.
 From straightforward cases, with no assets or children, to complicated matters involving high-value assets and businesses, we’ll ensure your case is handled with care, resulting in a fair outcome.